spine-tools/AmBIENCe2ABM/README.md

 ## Key contents

-1. `ambience_data/` contains the raw AmBIENCe input data files for the processing.
+1. `data_sources/` contains the raw input data files for the processing.
-2. `assumptions/` contains auxiliary data that needs to be assumed in order to
+2. `data_assumptions/` contains auxiliary data that needs to be assumed in order to process the data.
 3. `data/` contains the raw `.csv` files of the processed output data contained within the output [Data Package](https://specs.frictionlessdata.io//data-package/). complete the final dataset for ABM.jl.
-4. `natural_earth/` contains the relevant EU-countries shapefile.
-5. `src/` contains the Julia source code for the `AmBIENCE2ABM` module.
+4. `src/` contains the source code for the `AmBIENCE2ABM` module.
-6. `data.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed output.
+5. `data.json` is the [Data Package](https://specs.frictionlessdata.io//data-package/) definition of the processed output.
-7. `import_ambience2abm.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `data.json`.
+6. `import_ambience2abm.json` is the [Spine Toolbox](https://github.com/Spine-tools/Spine-Toolbox) importer specification for `data.json`.
-8. `update_datapackage.py` is the main program file for updating
+7. `update_datapackage.py` is the main program file for updating

 ## Installation